swiftly-solution/documentation/docgen/output/events/gameevents/onmapshutdown.md

 ---

 # OnMapShutdown
-This event is triggered when map_shutdown is triggered
+This event is triggered when map_shutdown is triggered.
 ::: tabs
 @tab Lua
 ```lua